hknd23/idcempy/README.md

 The AIC statistics for the MIOP model is 21729.39 and the OP model is 22100.90

-In this EU support example, the `split_effects` dataframe provides and illustrates via boxplots (with 95% CI) the first difference in the predicted probability of middle-category observations being informed respondents (the non-inflated cases) when the dummy split-stage covariate 'EU_know_obj' changes from 0 to 1.
+In this EU support example, the `split_effects` dataframe provides and illustrates via boxplots (with 95% CI) the first difference in the predicted probability of middle-category observations being informed respondents (non-inflated cases) when the dummy split-stage covariate 'EU_know_obj' changes from 0 to 1.
 <p align="center">
    <img src="https://github.com/hknd23/idcempy/raw/main/graphics/MiOPC_Split_EU_Know_0214.png" width="500" height="300" />
    <br>
-   <em>Fig. 3: Effect of EU Knowledge on Probability of Being Non-Inflated</em>
+   <em>Fig. 3: Marginal Effect of EU Knowledge on Probability of Informed Respondents</em>
 </p>

-`ordered_effects()` calculates and illustrates via boxplots (with 95% CI) the first difference in predicted probabilities of each ordered outcome category of "EU Support" when the dummy outcome-stage Xenophobia variable changes one standard deviation from its mean value, conditional on middle-category observations being informed respondents.
+`ordered_effects()` calculates and illustrates via boxplots (with 95% CI) the first difference in predicted probabilities of each ordered outcome category of "EU Support" when the dummy outcome-stage Xenophobia variable changes from 0 to 1, conditional on middle-category observations being informed respondents.

 ```python
 xeno = zmiopc.ordered_effects(miopc_EU, 2)